Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 Reasoning behind that is due to us already having tests for the manipulation of sessions within `SessionHandlerTest`.
 I'll add more tests/code to `SessionHandlerTest` now when I have more functions I want to implement.

+## Misc - Ramble Text
 Sorting sessions method done, `getSortedSessions`.
 I stumbled upon a few good explanations across google and will do a quick deep dive to *attempt* at making this sorting flexible based on what the user picked.
 Not going to implement it fully to the actual project, but I want to see if it's possible with `.sorted()` call.
 Initial idea is to make an Enum class that contains all types of comparators like comparing `(s1, s2) -> Double.compare(s1.getDistance(), s2.getDistance());` for example.
 The general structure is the same, but you are just comparing different values!

+**LETS GOOO, IT WORKED!**
+I was not too sure if it would work, but it seems to work suuuper smoothly.
+This means that I could in theory let the user choose a sorting method with a switch-case and then pass it on to `getSortedSessions`.
+I won't focus on it now though due to it not being relevant to the project.
+Tests to assure it works are there as well just as a FYI.